JanetMatsen/protocols/_posts/2015-01-30-ADH-purification-using-liters-of-culture.md

 * Enter A280 values into [this spreadsheet](https://docs.google.com/spreadsheets/d/1oLDPxM6pbjul0TU0kZnZZwuXRpIY0xC7nsihhSPGGJ0/edit#gid=2074177923).

 ## Clean resin for re-use
+* 2015/2 update: **10mM imidazole strips off ADH 3K9D significantly**.
+Only do one wash at this concentration.
+Test 5mM imidazole next.
+	* [experiment notes](https://docs.google.com/document/d/17OYVWsVnC6aX0Kxfoia7YyDMZiUqvZTHGkiAZ90MAuQ/edit?usp=sharing) & [spreadsheet](https://docs.google.com/spreadsheets/d/1-z3U3QN12Qyb0_aAMQLHAI_rHCZkWilnr8UYWF22tAw/edit?usp=sharing) (note: they are embedded in another experiment!)
 * Rinse the column with the MES NaCl buffer.
 Use a few column volumes.
 	* Save some of this for SDS-PAGE
 * Rinse resin with a whole column of water.
 Repeat.
 	* consider saving some of these washes for SDS-PAGE
+* Store in __% EtOH, __% DI water
+	* Note: some protocols use sodium azide to prevent microbial growth.
+Sodium azide is toxic and the Baker Lab (specifically Adam W.) doesn't use it so we aren't either.

 ## Pool desirable elutions
 * Decide what uM you want the final mix to be before pooling.